judygikuni/Haba_Documentation/documentation/group-buying.md

 - Group orders are strictly local to ensure timely pickup and product freshness.
 - Groups automatically close once the order meets the required quantity.
 - Customers who miss payment deadlines risk losing their place in the group order.

+For detailed guides, please proceed to the [Getting Started](getting-started.md) section.